Mindinventory/circular_rotation/README.md

 </a>
 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-purple.svg" alt="MIT License"></a>

-Planet widget, It is fully customisable package which allow you to set custom widget in circular manner.
+Planet widget, It is fully customizable package which allow you to set custom widget in circular manner.
+It has provision for moving like solar system.
+There is customizable properties like speed of each round, round color, position of planet etc.

 ### Planet Widget.